finos/rune-dsl/documentation/documentation.rst

 One of syntax as a complement to choice rule
 """"""""""""""""""""""""""""""""""""""""""""

-In the case where all the attributes of a given class are subject to a required choice logic that results in one and only one of them being present in any insatnce of that class, Rosetta allows to qualify the class with the ``one of`` qualifier.
-This by-passes the need to implement the choice rule.
+In the case where all the attributes of a given class are subject to a required choice logic that results in one and only one of them being present in any instance of that class, Rosetta allows to associate a ``one of`` qualifier to the class.
+This by-passes the need to implement the corresponding choice rule.

 This feature is illustrated in the ``BondOptionStrike`` class.

 .. code-block:: Java

  class BondOptionStrike one of
  {
-  referenceSwapCurve ReferenceSwapCurve (0..1) ;
+  referenceSwapCurve ReferenceSwapCurve (0..1);
   price OptionStrike (0..1);
  }